 2. Prepare Your Property for Residents

-Upgrades, repairs, and improvements can make your property more appealing to residents, allowing you to charge competitive rent rates.
-Local regulations and laws require rental properties to meet certain standards of habitability and safety.
+Repairs, renovations and improvements can make your property more appealing to residents, allowing you to charge competitive rent rates.
+Local laws require rental properties to meet certain standards of habitability and safety.
 By preparing your property, you ensure that it complies with these regulations and is offering residents a safe living space.

 3. Set the Cost of Rent

 Rent that is aligned with market rates is more likely to attract a larger pool of interested residents.
-An appropriately priced property can generate more inquiries and applications.
+An appropriately priced house can generate more inquiries and applications.
 The rent you charge should also align with your investment goals.
-It's important to consider your costs (such as mortgage, taxes, insurance, and maintenance) and desired return on investment when setting the rent.
+It's important to consider your costs (such as monthly mortgage payments, taxes, rental property insurance, landlord insurance, and maintenance), desired return on investment, and the local housing market when setting the rent price.

 Documents, dollar bills, a calculator and a laptop on a table